ericraj/share-docs/README.md

 ## Description

-Share-Docs is a project which is, as its suggests, a project dedicated to document sharing, Created by the first graduates of the ISSTM (Institue Supérieur de Sience et de Téchnologie de Mahajanga)
+Share-Docs is a project which is, as its suggests, a project dedicated to document sharing, Created by the first graduates of the ISSTM (Institut Supérieur des Sciences et Technologies de Mahajanga)

 ## Technologies